sridge/weatherornot/readme.md

 #### templates:
 Jinja templates
 #### static:
-forecast image hosted by FastAPI, updated by the forecast system (./forecast)
+Contains forecast image hosted by FastAPI, updated by the forecast system (./forecast)
 #### data:
 contains the users who are currently signed up for alerts